Who Oversees Public Schools?

 • Electing and appointing at least some of the local and state school board members

-Because the state government is highly involved in the public education process, members of the general public can also have their voice in education when they head to the election booth.
-Many residents of a state may base at least a portion of their voting decisions on the current state of public education in their state.
+Because the state government is highly involved in public education, members of the general public can also have their voice in education when they head to the election booth.
+Many state residents may base at least a portion of their voting decisions on the current state of public education.
 However, individuals who want their opinions heard by those involved in the decision-making process are often better off airing their views with the local school board.

 Local School Oversight

-According to the website for the National School Boards Association, local school boards serve a variety of functions, including:
+According to the website of the National School Boards Association, local school boards serve a variety of functions, including:

 • Oversight and development of school policies within their district